OpenROAD Project

-The OpenROAD Project (Open Realization of Autonomous Design) is a major open-source project that aims to provide a fully automated, end-to-end digital integrated circuit design flow (RTL-to-GDSII), thereby eliminating the need for human intervention.
-The project aims to democratize hardware design and promote rapid innovation in integrated circuit (IC) design by reducing barriers related to cost, time, and experience.
+The OpenROAD Project (Open Realization of Autonomous Design) is an open-source project that aims to provide a fully automated, end-to-end digital integrated circuit design flow (RTL-to-GDSII), thereby eliminating the need for human intervention.
+The project, led by UC San Diego, aims to democratize hardware design and promote rapid innovation in integrated circuit (IC) design by reducing barriers related to cost, time, and experience.

 OpenROAD was started in 2018 to address the high cost, needed experience, and unpredictability of conventional EDA tools as part of DARPA's IDEA initiative.
 Its goal is to establish a 24-hour, no-human-in-loop (NHIL) flow that matches the usual quality of design, and produces layouts directly suitable for manufacturing.
-UC San Diego leads an effort under a permissive BSD license to keep OpenROAD available.
-Among the business partners are Arm, Qualcomm, SkyWater, and others.
+OpenROAD is released under a permissive BSD license to keep it freely available, despite the inclusion of commercial tools.

 Among OpenROAD's main features are scripting interfaces (Tcl/Python) and a common database (OpenDB), which help designers automate or personalize every phase of the digital design process.
 Projects using the flow range from Hammer at the University of California, Berkeley, to the FASoC analog/mixed-signal flow to the Zero-ASIC Silicon Compiler.
 Readymade open ASIC flows include OpenLane and OpenROAD scripts.

 History and motivation

-Modern digital integrated circuit design is a complex, multi-stage process that requires specialized tools and professional tuning from expensive, proprietary sources.
-DARPA's IDEA program initiated OpenROAD, an autonomous, open-source RTL-to-GDSII flow designed to address the "design cost crisis" by eliminating the need for expert tinkering and licensing, thereby democratizing chip design and enabling smaller companies, research groups, and academic institutions to produce semiconductor layouts.
+Modern digital integrated circuit design is a complex, multi-stage process that requires specialized, expensive, and proprietary tools along with expertise in tuning their parameters.
+DARPA's IDEA program under Andreas Olofsson initiated OpenROAD, an autonomous, open-source RTL-to-GDSII flow designed to address the "design cost crisis" by eliminating the need for expert tinkering and licensing, thereby democratizing chip design and enabling smaller companies, research groups, and academic institutions to produce semiconductor layouts.
 The aim was to create a no-human-in-loop flow that could take an RTL description and generate a GDSII mask-ready layout in under 24 hours, with performance, power, and area (PPA) equivalent to commercial design processes.

-Supported by partners Arm, Google, SkyWater, and others, OpenROAD was led by UC San Diego staff.
+OpenROAD was led by UC San Diego professor Andrew Kahng.
+It is supported by commercial partners Arm, Qualcomm, SkyWater, and others.
 The first iteration (v1.0, 2020) of a current FinFET technology (GF12LP, ~12 nm) produced a complete, integrated flow producing DRC-clean layouts.
 Along with an almost complete technology-node enhancement in PPA, Version 2.0 (2021) includes advanced capabilities (RC extraction, chip-package co-design).
 Hundreds of designs on the open SkyWater 130 nm PDK (complete with a Google MPW shuttle) and experimental runs on Intel 22 nm FinFET in 2021 have helped the community improve the flow over time.
 Forming the foundation of the OpenLane and ChipIgnite projects, the open-source ecosystem for RISC-V System-on-Chip (SoC) designs has expanded rapidly and is now considered the leading open-source physical design infrastructure for digital integrated circuits.
 Through university courses and events such as the 7 nm OpenROAD Design Challenge, which aim to increase the user base, the initiative aggressively promotes worker education and training.